kurator-org/kurator-akka/README.md

 #### Make the Jython package library available to Kurator

-Define the environment variable `JYTHON_HOME` to indicate the path to the newly installed Jython 2.7.0 distribution. **Kurator-Akka** uses this variable to locate Python packages that specific actors depend upon.
+Define the environment variable `JYTHON_HOME` to indicate the path to the newly installed Jython 2.7.0 distribution. **Kurator-Akka** uses this variable to locate 3rd-party Python packages that specific actors depend upon.

-In a bash shell the environment variable can be assigned with the following command if Jython was installed to the `jython2.7.0` directory within your home directory:
+In a bash shell the environment variable can be assigned with the following command (assuming, for example, that Jython was installed to the `jython2.7.0` directory within your home directory):

     export JYTHON_HOME=$HOME/jython2.7.0/